Rohtanza/Rohtanza/README.md

 **Object-Oriented Programming**, and **Data Structures**. 🐧 Proud Arch Linux user, with some shady interests including **Android**
 **Rooting**, **Apple** **jailbreaking**, and **Hackintosh** setups.

+Currently Working on my FYP3, if you know, you know 😉

 <hr>